CryptoLabCAU/One-Pass-PSI-from-Pairings/README.md

-# Efficient-One-Round-Private-Set-Intersection-using-Pairings-with-Offline-Preprocessing
+# Efficient One-Round Private Set Intersection using Pairings with Offline Preprocessing

-This project implements a efficient one-round private set intersection using pairings with offline preprocessing
+This project implements an efficient one-round private set intersection using pairings with offline preprocessing

 ## Required Libraries
 Before building the project, ensure the following libraries are installed: